obverter/obverter-web/_posts/2022-09-23-going-for-distance.md

 ## Going For Distance

-I was watching Scherzer pitch and I wondered: how far would Max travel if he exactly replicated the speed and spin of every pitch in his career to date, but instead went for maximum distance? {% marginnote 'mn-1' "These are the things I wonder about while I'm <a href=\"http://www.obverter.com/type-two-baseball/\">watching baseball</a>." %}
+{% marginnote 'mn-1' "These are the things I wonder about while I'm <a href=\"http://www.obverter.com/type-two-baseball/\">watching baseball</a>." %} I was watching Scherzer pitch and I wondered: how far would Max travel if he exactly replicated the speed and spin of every pitch in his career to date, but instead went for maximum distance?

+Like, what if instead of throwing each of those pitches toward the strike zone, he instead yote{% sidenote 'sn-1' 'yote. *v.* simple past tense of **yeet**.' %} them toward the horizon at a 45˚ angle, and then walked to where the ball landed, picked it up, and uncorked the next one, and so on?

 TL;DR — About this far: